Hærens Jegerkommando: Name changes

 The unit was established as Hærens Fallskjermjegerskole in 1962.
 It was renamed Hærens Jegerskole in 1968, and its location was Trandum (near Jessheim).
 The name Hærens Jegerkommando was introduced in 1997.
 In 2014 the name was changed from FSK/HJK to simply; FSK.
 Also in 2013 FSK left the Army branch and, together with Marinejegerkommandoen/Naval Special Operations Commando, was organised under the joint command Norwegian Special Operations Command (NORSOCOM).

 Headquarters

-Headquarters are at Rena leir military base, which received its first active units in 1997 after the base had been constructed in 1993–96.
+Headquarters were at Rena leir military base, which received its first active units in 1997 after the base had been constructed in 1993–96.

 Organization

-FSK is a special operations force (SOF).
+HJK was a special operations force (SOF).
 (Another special operations force of the Norwegian military is MJK (Marinejegerkommandoen).)

-FSK had a large HQ unit and a paratrooper unit, which trained personnel from all branches of the Norwegian military in parachute operations.
+HJK had a large HQ unit and a paratrooper unit, which trained personnel from all branches of the Norwegian military in parachute operations.
 The Pathfinder platoon was part of the HJK training cadre and consisted of conscripts deemed suitable for service in the unit after a selection period.
 The role of this unit was to annually train one platoon of jump-qualified recce soldiers.